Where to find the best food in Dubai

-With around 200 nationalities living in Dubai, it’s no surprise that the choice of things to eat here is diverse.
-And there’s a bewildering number of places to eat in Dubai.
+With around 200 nationalities living in the city, it’s no surprise that the choice of things to eat here is diverse.
+And there’s a bewildering variety of food in Dubai with restaurants caering for every taste and budget.

 This exciting city, as I found out earlier in the year at the Emirate’s annual food festival, is fast becoming a popular gastronomic destination.
 There’s a plethora of first-rate restaurants, serving a huge range of cuisines and not every meal will leave you in your credit card’s bad books (although some most definitely will).